 A Career in Roofing

 Roofers repair and install roofs for homes and commercial buildings.
-Roofers Columbus GA use various materials, including shingles, metal, and tiles.
+Roofers use various materials, including shingles, metal, and tiles.
 They also use insulation to make the buildings’ energy efficient.

 Roofers are realistic individuals who enjoy working outdoors and applying to physical, hands-on tasks.
 They are naturally curious and investigative, so they may enjoy careers involving research and analysis.